frankllin-sec/Labs-experience/soc-alert-triage-lab/README.md

 ## 💬 Honest Self-Assessment

 **What went well:**
 I identified the correct classification for all 4 alerts quickly.
-The technical analysis — recognizing fake domains, URL shorteners, HTTP vs HTTPS, and correlating alerts  felt natural and came fast, i`ve been studing a lot these days
+The technical analysis recognizing fake domains, URL shorteners, HTTP vs HTTPS, and correlating alerts felt natural and came fast, i`ve been studing a lot these days.

 **What I need to improve:**
 The part that took the most time was writing the incident reports.
 Grammar, structure, and making sure I covered all the required fields (Who, What, When, Where, Why) consistently slowed me down.